dipakmdhrm/drupal-usermerge/README.txt

 `uid` column, and basic display support for non-default user properties that aren't structured like fields (such as `rdf_mapping`).

+### Configuration page
+The configuration page is located at `admin/config/people/usermerge`, and allows admins to select which core properties of the user entity should be exposed in the review table.
+By default, no properties are exposed.

 ### Integration with other modules

 Immediate integration with other modules is contained in module-specific files in